FAQS

 Is a thesis required?

 No, a 5-credit Workshop in Applied Earth Systems Policy Analysis and Management in the spring semester takes the place of a thesis.
 In this course, student teams work as consultants to clients in government and the non-profit sector.
 These teams, working under the supervision of faculty advisors, analyze sustainability problems and recommend solutions.
 Clients have included the New York City Mayor’s Office of Long-Term Planning and Sustainability, Natural Resource Defense Council, and the U.S. Environmental Protection Agency.
-To learn more about the spring workshop course please visit the Workshop section of this website.
+To learn more about the spring workshop course please visit the Capstone Archive section of this website.

 Does the program require an internship?